mkaller76/mkaller76/README.md

 Hi, I’m Markus - a molecular biologist and data analyst with expertise in the molecular mechanisms of cancer development and progression.
 Beyond the lab, I’m a passionate conservationist volunteering with BUND Naturschutz in Munich, focusing on amphibian conservation.
-I’m excited to pivot towards tech-driven solutions for sustainability challenges.
+I’m excited to pivot towards tech-driven solutions for cancer diagnostics.

 <!---
 mkaller76/mkaller76 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.